 All the well parts are obtained locally in Uganda and the village has access to trained personnel to fix the wells when needed.

-We have currently built 26 wells and repaired 3 in northern Uganda.
-By the village accounts they serve, even if poorly, over 42,000 people.
+We have currently built 83 wells and repaired 3 in northern Uganda.
+By the village accounts they serve, even if poorly, almost 100,000 people.
 Many more are needed.
 By the villagers accounts the wells we have built reduce water born illnesses by 85%!
 This allows children to go to school, villagers to work and improves the general health and productivity of all using the clean and safe water.

 The sad fact is that 50% of the wells built in Africa fail after two years.
 This is due to a lack of involvement and ownership of these wells.
 This is not acceptable to NUDF and we make sure that all our wells will function indefinitely.
 We involve the villagers from the start and we ensure that a committee is in place to look after each well.
 This committee is responsible to collect what money they can from the people using the well for future repairs.
 We make sure the people understand that this is their well and they are responsible for the maintenance of it.
 We regularly inspect the wells and talk to the committees to make sure they are well maintained.

 Most of the people from Northern Uganda have spent 22 years in Internally Displaced Peoples Camps because of the war with the LRA.
 Because of the nature of such camps a whole generation has grown without proper education concerning farming and nutrition.
 We work hard to educate what people we can.
 With out Demonstration Farm and our Community Centre we hope to educate villagers about growing nutritional foods that also will become a money generation endeavour.
 This will help greatly to allow the villagers to become self sufficient and healthier.